OneSignal/react-native-onesignal/README.md

 TL;DR - Install the latest version, doesn't matter on what RN version you are.

-Since version 3.0.2, this module supports backwards compatibiltiy with RN39 and below, without installing a custom version.
+Since version 3.0.2, this module supports backwards compatibiltiy with React Native 0.39 and below, without installing a custom version.
 Everyone should now update to the latest version available for this module.

 ## Running Example project

-For your convenience, we created an example project, based on React Native 0.40.0.
+For your convenience, we created an example project, based on React Native 0.41.2.
 You can run this project to test configurations, debug, and build upon it.

  * `git clone https://github.com/geektimecoil/react-native-onesignal`